Gold Resource Corporation (GORO) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Gold Resource Corporation (GORO) is $3.00, which is $2.15 above the current market price.
-The public float for GORO is 87.61M, and currently, short sellers hold a 1.74% ratio of that float.
-The average trading volume of GORO on March 16, 2023 was 923.72K shares.
+The average price point forecasted by analysts for Gold Resource Corporation (GORO) is $3.00, which is $2.1 above the current market price.
+The public float for GORO is 87.61M, and currently, short sellers hold a 1.74% ratio of that floaft.
+The average trading volume of GORO on March 20, 2023 was 923.13K shares.

 GORO’s Market Performance

-GORO stock saw a decrease of -2.98% in the past week, with a monthly decline of -25.75% and a quarterly a decrease of -47.61%.
-The volatility ratio for the week is 7.56%, and the volatility levels for the last 30 days are 7.03% for Gold Resource Corporation (GORO).
-The simple moving average for the last 20 days is -8.67% for GORO stock, with a simple moving average of -46.80% for the last 200 days.
+The stock of Gold Resource Corporation (GORO) has seen a 8.43% increase in the past week, with a -15.89% drop in the past month, and a -45.12% fall in the past quarter.
+The volatility ratio for the week is 8.67%, and the volatility levels for the past 30 days are at 7.45% for GORO.
+The simple moving average for the last 20 days is -1.11% for GORO stock, with a simple moving average of -43.57% for the last 200 days.

 Analysts’ Opinion of GORO